-Our effective income tax benefit rate for the two quarters ended February 28, 2018 was 46.0 percent.
-Excluding the transitional 12.7 percent, or \$1.2 million, benefit from the 2017 Tax Act, our effective benefit rate for the first two quarters of fiscal 2018 was 33.3 percent, compared with a benefit rate of 33.0 percent for the first two quarters of fiscal 2017.
-The difference in the tax benefit rate for fiscal 2018 was primarily due to excess tax benefits related to a payout of deferred compensation, offset by the effect of the reduced U.S. federal statutory rate applied to the pre-tax loss for the period.
+Our effective income tax benefit rate for the three quarters ended May 31, 2018 was 39.1 percent.
+Excluding the transitional 9.6 percent, or \$1.2 million, benefit from the 2017 Tax Act, our effective benefit rate for the three quarters ended May 31, 2018 was 29.5 percent, compared with an effective benefit rate of 33.9 percent for the first three quarters of fiscal 2017.
+The difference in the tax benefit rate for fiscal 2018 was primarily due to the effect of the reduced U.S. federal statutory rate applied to the pre-tax loss for the period.
 Computation of a reliable annual effective income tax rate is currently impracticable because of uncertainties regarding the amount of All Access Pass revenues for the fiscal year relative to our other revenues.
-Therefore, we computed the income tax benefit for the two quarters ended February 28, 2018 by applying actual year-to-date adjustments and tax rates to our pre-tax loss.
+Therefore, we computed the income tax benefit for the three quarters ended May 31, 2018 by applying actual year-to-date adjustments and tax rates to our pre-tax loss.

-Although we paid \$1.2 million in cash for income taxes during the two quarters ended February 28, 2018, we anticipate that our total cash paid for income taxes over the coming three to five years will be less than our total income tax provision as we continue to emphasize subscription service sales.
+Although we paid \$2.1 million in cash for income taxes during the three quarters ended May 31, 2018, we anticipate that our total cash paid for income taxes over the coming three to five years will be less than our total income tax provision as we continue to emphasize subscription service sales.
 The reduced taxable income from the deferral of subscription revenues will extend the time over which we utilize our net operating loss and foreign tax credit carryforwards, as well as other deferred income tax assets, resulting in lower total cash payments for income taxes than our income tax provision amounts over the coming three to five years.